Is it possible to catch trout in London? In this article, I will answer exactly that.

 The River Wandle | Brown trout fishing in London city

-From the dozen rivers which flow through London, the River Wandle upstream of Poulter Park offers the most consistent fishing for wild brown trout in the city.
+Out of the dozen or so rivers that flow through London, the River Wandle upstream of Poulter Park offers the most consistent fishing for wild brown trout in the city.

 The prime time of year to target trout in the Wandle is between the months of May and September.
 Over these warmer months, there is an abundance of aquatic and terrestrial insect life which the trout feed upon.

 Popular flies to fish are size 14-16 mayfly and caddis imitations, bring a selection of both dun and emerger patterns.
-At times the trout also feed upon, I like to drift a hare’s ear beneath my dry flies.
+I like to drift a hare’s ear beneath my dry flies.

 Size 4-8 streamers can also be effective, especially closer to Poulter Park where there is more volume in the river.